-Avoid sitting in low, soft chairs that you may find difficult to get out of.
+After surgery you will need to avoid sitting in low, soft chairs that you may find difficult to get out of.
 Choose a firm, straight back chair with arms.
 You may wish to hire an orthopaedic chair or purchase a wedge cushion if you need to raise yourself up higher on your chair (See Appendix: Mobility Aids and Personal Care on Page 29).